How to Create a Fungible SPL token with the New Metaplex Token Standard

 import secret from './guideSecret.json';

-We'll cover these as we get to them in the guide, but we do want to note that final import, secret, which is importing the .json we created in the previous step.
+We'll cover these as we get to them in the guide, but we do want to note that final import, secret, which is importing the .json we created in early steps.

 Establish Solana Connection

-Create a Connection to the Solana network but pasting your adding your Quicknode Endpoint URL to the code below and pasting it just below your imports:
+Create a Connection to the Solana network by replacing example URL with your QuickNode Endpoint URL in the code below and pasting it just below your imports:

 *Note: setting numDecimals to 0 results in a token that cannot be subdivided.
 This might be relevant for something like a membership or whitelist mint token.